 I speak 5 languages

-I briefly worked on a Cruise Ship as a Talent & Development Manager
+I briefly worked on a Cruise Ship as an HR Manager

 By the ocean I find myself at home

 I am an empath with HSP traits